 Macaroni cheese is one of my all-time favourites – serious comfort food.
 We have it pretty much on a weekly basis, and I’ve spent a good many years perfecting it.
-I used to find sauce would soak into the macaroni, meaning it was too dry and the macaroni was overcooked.
-But after the best part of twenty years fiddling with it I think I finally have it nailed.
+I always used to get super frustrated because the cheese sauce would soak into the macaroni, meaning it was too dry and the pasta was overcooked.
+But after the best part of twenty years fiddling with it (it’s one of my oldest recipes) I think I finally have it nailed.

-The key is getting the cheese sauce just right, under cooking the macaroni and putting it all in a hot oven for a short time to crisp up the top without overcooking the macaroni or the sauce.
+For me the key is getting the cheese sauce just right – not too thick, then making sure you under cook the macaroni so it doesn’t get overcooked when you put it in the oven and finally, putting it all in a really hot oven for just a short amount of time to crisp up the top without overcooking the macaroni or the sauce.

-I like to serve this with a simple side salad.
+I like to serve this with a simple side salad dressed with my favourite Honey Mustard Dressing.
 My kids like to eat this with baked beans!

-- 150g macaroni (not the quick cook stuff, which really doesn’t work in this recipe)
+- 300g macaroni (not the quick cook stuff, which really doesn’t work in this recipe)

 - 30g butter